bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cvm.md

 prevent this, the Virtual Memory manager periodically compacts the files.
-When the ratio of data to free space drops below a certain threshold, the Virtual Memory manager copies the data in the file over the free space (see Figure 18-3 on page l 679).
+When the ratio of data to free space drops below a certain threshold, the Virtual Memory manager copies the data in the file over the free space (see Figure 18-3).
 While a file is being compacted, any requests for access to the file will block until compaction is finished.
 Note that the format of the data is not changed; the free space between data blocks is simply removed.

 When a geode creates a VM file, it can specify a "compression threshold."
 When the percentage of used space drops below this threshold, the VM